What is amphotericin B?

 - Amphotericin B comes in different formulations.
 Each formulation has its own FDA label.
 Please see the FDA labels for specific instructions on how to store the different formulations.

-- Do not use amphotericin B if the original seal on the carton is broken or missing.
+- Do not use amphotericin B if the original seal over the vial is broken or missing.

 - Throw away amphotericin B that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.